luiscruz/course_sustainableSE/2023/p1_measuring_software/g9_Python_Packages.md

 In the last operation, polars performed the best by far.
 Surprisingly, this time it is followed by pandas with remarkably lower standard deviation than in the previous examples.
 Dask performs similarly to pandas and vaex is the worst, also having the highest standard deviation.

-Due to the small amount of iterations per feature, we decided not to perform any statistical tests.
+Due to the small number of iterations per feature, we decided not to perform any statistical tests.
 These tests are less accurate and less useful on small result sets.
-We can see some non-normal distributions in our current result, but we do not have enough data points to say if that is because of too few iterations or because of another reasons.
-Other reason could include unusual tasks being run during execution or a change in external physical conditions.
+We can see some non-normal distributions in our current result, but we do not have enough data points to say if that is because of too few iterations or because of other reasons.
+Other reasons could include unusual tasks being run during execution or a change in external physical conditions.

 ## Discussion
 The results show that the maximum difference in these situations is 3000 joules, or 3 kJ.
 However, the average Dutch household uses around 2810 kWh per year, which amount to roughly 28 MJ per day [9].
-Seeing as the average household in the Netherlands consists of 2.2 people [10], this means the average usage is 12.6 MJ per day per person.
+Seeing as the average household in the Netherlands consists of 2.2 people [12], this means the average usage is 12.6 MJ per day per person.
 The difference that switching packages can maximally make is only 0.02% of the average daily usage.

 Every developer should determine for themselves if this difference would be worth it to them.
 Especially on smaller datasets, the time spent learning to use a new package might not be worth the effort as the difference it makes would be minimal.
 In that case, the extra time with the screen turned on would be less energy efficient than for example using pandas.